Robin Orr: Life

 Born in Brechin, and educated at Loretto School, he studied the organ at the Royal College of Music in London under Walter Galpin Alcock, and piano with Arthur Benjamin.
-He then continued his studies at Pembroke College, Cambridge under Cyril Rootham.
-Following studies with Alfredo Casella and Nadia Boulanger in Paris he returned to Cambridge in 1938 as Organist of St John's College, succeeding Rootham.
+He then continued at Pembroke College, Cambridge under Cyril Rootham.
+Following further studies with Alfredo Casella and Nadia Boulanger in Paris he returned to Cambridge in 1938 as organist of St John's College, succeeding Rootham.
 During his war service in the Royal Air Force Herbert Howells deputised for him.

 After World War II he became a lecturer at Cambridge and a professor at the Royal College of Music, then Gardiner Professor of Music at Glasgow University from 1956 to 1965.
 While in Glasgow he worked with Alexander Gibson to set up the Musica Viva contemporary music festival, promoting the work of (among others) Stockhausen, Schoenberg, Stravinsky, Iain Hamilton, Thea Musgrave, and Orr himself.
 Gibson also asked Orr to help him form Scottish Opera in 1960, and Orr served as the founding chairman between 1962 and 1976.

 He returned to Cambridge in 1965 as Professor of Music, a post he held until his retirement in 1976 (later Emeritus).
 He was made a CBE in 1972.
 Robin Orr married Margaret Mace, the daughter of Egyptologist Arthur Cruttenden Mace, in December 1937.
 They had three children.
 In 1979 they divorced and Orr married again, to Doris Winny-Meyer.
 An "entertaining if somewhat personally reticent" autobiography, Musical Chairs, was published in 1999.

 He was not related to Buxton Orr (1924-1997) – also a Scottish composer.